neurosim/MLP_NeuroSim_V1.0/README.md

 The MLP+NeuroSim framework was developed by [Prof. Shimeng Yu's group](http://faculty.engineering.asu.edu/shimengyu/) (Arizona State University).
 The model is made publicly available on a non-commercial basis.
 Copyright of the model is maintained by the developers, and the model is distributed under the terms of the [Creative Commons Attribution-NonCommercial 4.0 International Public License](http://creativecommons.org/licenses/by-nc/4.0/legalcode)

-This is the released version 1.0 (July 1st, 2017) for the tool.
+This is the released version 1.0 (July 1st, 2017) for the tool, and this version only supports analog eNVM devices (RRAM or PCM).
+For other devices such as SRAM, digital eNVM (RRAM, PCM or STT-MRAM) and FeFET, please go to [MLP simulator (+NeuroSim) V2.0](https://github.com/neurosim/MLP_NeuroSim_V2.0)

 If you use the tool or adapt the tool in your work or publication, you are required to cite the following reference:

 P.-Y. Chen, X. Peng, S. Yu, ※NeuroSim+: An integrated device-to-algorithm framework for benchmarking synaptic devices and array architectures,*§ IEEE International Electron Devices Meeting (IEDM)*, 2017, San Francisco, USA.